What is the best card trick book?

 And much more!

-Read on until the end to learn about my ultimate guide to learning magic.
+NOTE: Read on until the end to learn about my ‘secret’ method to get all the secrets in these books for a fraction of the price.

 Pick 5: Royal Road To Card Magic